improbable-eng/kedge/README.md

 ## Usage

-Kedge package is using submodule vendoring.
-To get vendored modules use:
+Kedge package is using [glide](https://github.com/Masterminds/glide) for vendoring.

-`git submodule update --init --recursive`

 Please see
 * the [server](server/README.md) for an actual guide.